-This column addresses President Obama's fallacious reasoning about property rights.
-I wrote it a few months ago (updated here) when Elizabeth Warren (Massachusetts candidate for the US Senate), said, "There is nobody in this country who got rich on his own.
+So Elizabeth Warren, Massachusetts candidate for the US Senate, says "there is nobody in this country who got rich on his own.
 Nobody."
 And so she is said to reject that it is possible for Americans to become wealthy "in isolation."
-(As if someone argued that silly idea!)
-This is now something President Obama rolled out against Mitt Romney!
+(As if someone defended that silly idea!)

-So Warren sounded off about this, with evident righteousness, as follows:
+So she sounds off about this, with evident righteousness, as follows:

 First of all, nothing at all follows from any of this about how Ms. Warren has any authority at all to rearrange the world her way.
-Or Mr. Obama!
-My nose and ears and kidneys and eyes weren't created on my own but none of that implies for a second that Elizabeth Warren or anyone else is entitled to start invading my body and deciding how its parts ought to be used.
+My nose and ears and kidneys and eyes weren't created on my own but none of that implies for a second that Elizabeth Warren is entitled to start invading my body and decide how its parts ought to be used.
 Nor even that my parents actually own me!

-Well, from the time of Aristotle it has been clear to quite a few political theorists and economists that common ownership is a trap.
+Well, from the time of Aristotle it has been clear to quite a few political theorists and economists that common ownership sucks.
 As the ancient Greek sage put the point:

 "That all persons call the same thing mine in the sense in which each does so may be a fine thing, but it is impracticable; or if the words are taken in the other sense, such a unity in no way conduces to harmony.
 And there is another objection to the proposal.
 For that which is common to the greatest number has the least care bestowed upon it.
 Every one thinks chiefly of his own, hardly at all of the common interest; and only when he is himself concerned as an individual.
 For besides other considerations, everybody is more inclined to neglect the duty which he expects another to fulfill; as in families many attendants are often less useful than a few."
 (Politics, 1262a30-37).

-So then in time John Locke came along who didn't deny that to start with property is commonly owned but pointed out that it is best to create a system of private property so that property will be taken good care off and those who work hard to improve it are justified in benefiting from it and make use of it as they see fit.
+So John Locke came along, who didn't even deny that to start with property is commonly owned but that it is best to create a system of private property so that property will be taken good care of and because those who work hard to improve it are justified in benefiting from it and make use of it as they see fit.

-So not only are Ms. Warren and Mr. Obama way off with the idea that the state gets to decide what happens to property and that there is some kind of unwritten − i.e., not consented to − social contract that obligates us all to give to the state.
-It is also a wasteful and bad idea, as the Soviets and other socialists who disallow private property in their realm have found out to everyone's demay.
+So not only is Ms. Warren way off with her idea that the state gets to decide what happens to property and that there is some kind of unwritten – i.e., not consented to – social contract that obligates us all to give to the state.
+But it is a wasteful and bad idea, as the Soviets and other socialists who disallow private property in their realm have found out to everyone's despair.

-But, of course, it is not going to be easy to get agreement to statist redistribution policies if all this is admitted.
-So Warren and Obama and their cohorts need to attempt the impossible and show that they, and not you and I, get to say what happens to what we own because how we obtained it involved other people!
+But of course it is not going to be easy to get agreement to statist redistribution policies if all this is admitted.
+So Warren needs to attempt the impossible and show that she, not you and I, gets to say what happens to what we own because how we obtained it involved other people!
 Again, it doesn't follow!